mmackenzie-syd/jsp-templates/README.md

 ```
 java -jar target/gs-serving-web-content-0.1.0.jar
 ```
-In a browser, navigate to localhost:8080 to view the servlet response.
+In a browser, navigate to localhost:8080 to view the response.

 ### References:
 https://www.mytroubleshooting.com/2018/06/spring-boot-mvc-jsp-visual-studio-code.html